Arguments for and against drug prohibition: Arguments for prohibitive drug laws

 Detective superintendent Eva Brännmark from the Swedish National Police Board, in a speech given to Drug Free Australia's first international conference on illicit drug use, said:

 The police have been able to solve other crimes, e.g. burglaries, thefts and robberies, by questioning people arrested for using drugs.
 Some even provide information about people who are selling drugs, and the police have seized large amounts of drugs as a result of information from people brought in for a urine test.
 Many interrogations of drug abusers have also resulted in search warrants and the recovery of stolen property.

 — Brännmark, Eva (2007).
 "Law Enforcement – the Swedish Model" in Drug Free Australia's First International Conference on Illicit Drug Use.

 The argument that drug addicts of certain drugs are forced into crime by prohibition should first and foremost highlight the fact that this argument presupposes and underlines the addictive nature of some illicit drugs (which legalization proponents often downplay), addictive enough to create a viable criminal supply industry.
 Secondly, the harms of increased addictive drug use, which as previously outlined would be a consequence of legalization and its cheaper prices, far outweigh the current crime harms of prohibition.
 It is worth pointing out, this argument is not useful for substances such as LSD and mescaline, with no addictive properties.

 Although criminal punishments vary with rooting out drug usage, it is not the foremost eradication technique to resolve substance use disorder issues.
 In order to combat these issues, the application of treatment and support group resources coupled with community support and understanding, has far higher long-term potential to cure the ever-growing epidemic plaguing the nation, especially in rural areas.

 Arguments for drug law reform

 In 2021, Professor Peter Singer described the war on drugs as an expensive, ineffective and extremely harmful policy.

+In October 2023, legal market capture of cannabis in Canada after 5 years of legalisation was approximately 78%.